galaxyproject/iwc/workflows/transcriptomics/rnaseq-sr/README.md

 ## Inputs dataset

-- The workflow needs a list of datasets of fastqsanger.
+- Collection of FASTQ files: The workflow needs a list of datasets of fastqsanger.
-- As well as a gtf file with genes
+- GTF file of annotation: A gtf file with genes annotation.
-- Optional, but recommended: a gtf file with regions to exclude from normalization in Cufflinks.
+- GTF with regions to exclude from FPKM normalization with Cufflinks: Optional, but recommended.
+A gtf file with regions to exclude from normalization in Cufflinks.

   - For instance a gtf that masks chrM for the mm10 genome: